marinuslouw/exegetic-new-site/content/blog/setup-general.md

 > blogdown::hugo_version()
 {{< /highlight >}}

-If Hugo was not found on your system (`Error: hugo not found`) then install.
+If Hugo was not found on your system then install using

 {{< highlight r >}}
 > blogdown::install_hugo()